Colin Greathead1

 #14188, b.
 1831, d.
 1897

 Hephzibah Greathead was born in 1831 in Pennsylvania, USA.1 She was the daughter of Thomas Williams Greathead and Frances Sarah Hux.1 In the census of 1 June 1840 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead The 1840 US Federal census only lists the names of the head of the household.
 The remainder are listed as numbers within age groups.
 So the relationship has been assumed.
-Also in the household were two people I cannot identify, both are female, one aged 20-30 the other aged 30-40.2 In the census of 1 June 1850 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead.3,4 In the census of 1 June 1860 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead Hephzibah was working as a domestic and living with her parents.5 In the census of 10 June 1880 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the sister of Sarah Greathead Ettie was living with her sister Sarah and was listed as helping in the house.6 She died in 1897 in Pennsylvania, USA.1 She was buried in 1897 in Fulton Cemetery - McConnellsburg Methodist, Fulton County, Pennsylvania, USA.1
+Also in the household were two people I cannot identify, both are female, one aged 20-30 the other aged 30-40.2 In the census of 1 June 1850 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead.3,4 In the census of 1 June 1860 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead Hephzibah was working as a domestic and living with her parents.5 In the census of 1 June 1870 in Fulton County, Pennsylvania, USA, she was listed as the daughter of Thomas Williams Greathead.6 In the census of 10 June 1880 in McConnellsburg, Fulton County, Pennsylvania, USA, she was listed as the sister of Sarah Greathead Ettie was living with her sister Sarah and was listed as helping in the house.7 Hephzibah died in 1897 in Pennsylvania, USA.1,8 Hephzibah was buried in 1897 in Fulton Cemetery - McConnellsburg Methodist, Fulton County, Pennsylvania, USA.1,8

 Sources of Information